Person holding their head in their hands feeling overwhelmed and stressed

 What is happening in your brain when you feel overwhelmed?

 Feeling overwhelmed involves a measurable neurological shift.
 The amygdala registers that demands exceed perceived capacity and triggers cortisol and noradrenaline release.
 At high levels, these stress hormones suppress the prefrontal cortex — responsible for planning, decision-making, and prioritising.
-Thinking shifts from deliberate top-down processing to reactive, emotionally-driven responses.
-Everything feels equally urgent because the part of your brain that assigns priority has gone offline.
-It feels like a switch because neurologically, that is roughly what it is.
+Thinking shifts from deliberate, weighing-things-up processing to reactive, emotionally-driven responses.
+Everything feels equally urgent because the part of your brain that assigns priority has gone offline, much like a phone dropping into low-power mode and switching off everything but the essentials.

 Why do I feel overwhelmed so easily?